Marie-Claire Cordonier Segger: Professional career

-In 2015 Cordonier Segger acted as senior legal advisor to the presidency of the twenty-second meeting of the Conference of the Parties to the UNFCCC (2015–2017) and became executive secretary of the Climate Law & Governance Initiative (2015–2021).
-From 2016 to 2019, she worked as senior policy advisor and manager in governance and stakeholder relations at Environment and Climate Change Canada.
+In 2015, Cordonier Segger was appointed senior legal advisor to the Presidency of the Conference of the parties to the UNFCCC and then became a senior legal advisor to the Climate Vulnerable Countries.
 In 2016, the Office of the Commissioner for Fundamental Rights in the Government of Hungary awarded her the Justitia Regnorum Fundamentum Award.
-The same year, she became full professor at the School of Environment, Enterprise & Development (SEED), University of Waterloo, Canada (2016-current).
+She returned to the Government of Canada to lead the Governance and Stakeholder Relations in the renewed Environment and Climate Change Canada.
+She was also appointed full professor of law (part-time) in the School of Environment, Enterprise & Development (SEED), University of Waterloo, Canada.